 Professional affiliations include TMEA, TMAC, HAMA, TCDA and OAKE.
 Colleen has taught and sponsored students that were chosen for the TCDA Elementary State Honor Choir in 2008, 2010, and 2012.
 She was the Spring ISD District Teacher of the Year in 1992 and has supervised 14 student teachers in her general music classes.
 She received the Outstanding Supervising Teacher Award from the University of Houston in 1992.

 Colleen and her husband, Tom, live in Spring, Texas.
-They have three children, Kelley, Kacie, and Ryan, and two grandchildren, Trey and Sara.
+They have three children, Kelley, Kacie, and Ryan, and three grandchildren, Trey, Sara, and Elizabeth.

 Michele Henry is Associate Professor of Music Education at Baylor University, where she teaches a variety of choral methods and music education courses for undergraduate and graduate students, coordinates the Master of Music in Music Education program, and supervises student teachers.
 She coordinates the Music Education Convocation Series, the Baylor Women’s Choir Festival, and is the advisor to the Baylor University Music Educators Association.
 She has been at Baylor since 2001.